newjersey/navigator.business.nj.gov/content/src/fundings/the-federal-bonding.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: This program is for businesses considering hiring employees with high-risk factors such as an inconsistent work or credit history, substance abuse, public assistance, or parole.
+sidebarCardBodyText: This program is for businesses considering hiring employees with high-risk factors such as an inconsistent work or credit history, substance abuse, public assistance, or parole.
 This unique job-placement tool provides employers with a no-cost 6-month federal bond insuring employers against